rentry/rentry.github.io/_posts/2022-05-27-joining-search-and-rescue-part-4.md

 I applied to join our local search and rescue team about a year ago.
 My wife had been encouraging me to do so for years, but I hadn't seriously considered it before last year.
 I'm not a parent, by I still felt like I had my hands full with work, grad school, house projects, etc.

-The catalyst for me was the twin [climate]({{ '/notes-from-evacuation/' | relative_url }}) [events]({{ '/twelve-days-without-power/' | relative_url }}) we experienced within six months (as it turns out, the search and rescue team I later joined responded to both with home check-ins).
+The catalyst for me was the pair of [climate]({{ '/notes-from-evacuation/' | relative_url }}) [events]({{ '/twelve-days-without-power/' | relative_url }}) we experienced within six months (as it turns out, the search and rescue team I later joined responded to both with home check-ins).
 Both of these events were followed by a [highly publicized third climate event](https://www.cbsnews.com/news/heat-wave-dome-2021-seattle-portland-weather/), all within a single year.

 Following those events, I purchased and donated a generator to my local church, added a generator plug to my home, and added go bags and other emergency preparedness gear.
 But I wanted to offer more; namely, I wanted to contribute to broader community support and resilience, knowing all of these climate and other emergencies are only going to get more frequent and intense.